 While 2022 might have been a disappointing year for North America, with the region falling further behind their European counterparts, this new year represents an opportunity for NA to turn it all around.

-Three well known names are reentering the competitive League of Legends scene; Dignitas, Evil Geniuses and Immortals.
+Three well known names are reentering the race for the best League of Legends team: Cloud, 100 Thieves and Team Liquid.

 These teams have all had their fair share in glory competing in the NA LCS in the past, and they are once again in the spotlight as the strongest teams in the region.

-While this makes it harder to predict reliable LCS 2020 Power rankings, we can expect teams like Team Liquid who dominated the 2019 LCS to perform strong, while team like Fly Quest who failed to make any power moves to lurk at the bottom.
+While this makes it harder to predict reliable LCS 2023 Power rankings, we can expect teams like Team Liquid who dominated the past LCS to perform strong, while team like Fly Quest who failed to make any power moves to lurk at the bottom.

 Sign-up for LCS Fantasy on DraftKings below:

-Team Liquid are a safe bet to to place well amongst the top 5 in our LCS 2020 Power rankings, a team who had shown solid play all throughout 2019.
-As last year’s sole dominating team by claiming first place in both instances of the 2019 LCS Spring and Summer regular season and playoffs, Team Liquid is not set to fall anytime soon.
+Team Liquid are a safe bet to place well amongst the top 3 in our LCS 2023 Power rankings, a team who had shown solid play all throughout 2022.
+As last year’s dominating team, TL is not set to fall anytime soon.
 They have revamped the roster with top talent that is likely to make them the new LCS super team.

 4. Evil Geniuses

 The team’s roster comprises of very strong individual players from all around the world.
-However, as Kumo comes from China, Svenkeren from Denmark, Jiizuke from Italy, Bang from Korea and Zeyzal from the United States, it poses a major question, would communication within the team exist?
+However, as Ssumday comes from Korea, FBI from Australia, Jojopyun from Canada, Inspired from Poland and Vulcan from Canada, it poses a major question, would communication within the team exist?

-If communication and synergy could exist and be fostered, there is no doubt EG would easily contest the top teams in NA.
-However, the possible lack of communication considering their recent formation may spell disaster.
+With proper communication and synergy, there is no doubt EG would easily contest the top teams in NA.
+However, the possible lack of communication considering their recent team may spell disaster.
 What is certain is that they have strong supports, having to choose between Ignar and Vulcan.